 |Dry Weight:||4250 lbs (1927 kg)|

 Land Ark RV: Best high-ceiling travel trailer

-This is a camping trailer just crying out to be personalised, preferably with Instagram-friendly cushions, large cosy throws and adventure around every corner.
+This is a camping trailer just crying out to be personalized, preferably with Instagram-friendly cushions, large cozy throws and adventure around every corner.
 It’s a trailer looking for stories.
 A tankless hot water system, heating and AC, custom cellular shades for privacy and energy-saving insulation, and high ceilings make this one of the most covetable camping trailers on the market.

 Best for: Not stressing about hitting your head when you wake up in the morning.

 |Sleeps:||Up to 7|